Filibuster: Etymology

+By country

 Ancient Rome

-One of the first known practitioners of the filibuster was the Roman senator Cato the Younger.
+The first known practitioner of the filibuster was the Roman senator Cato the Younger.
 In debates over legislation he especially opposed, Cato would often obstruct the measure by speaking continuously until nightfall.
-As the Roman Senate had a rule requiring all business to conclude by dusk, Cato's deliberate long-winded speeches were an effective device to forestall a vote.
+As the Roman Senate had a rule requiring all business to conclude by dusk, Cato's deliberate long-winded speeches forestalled a vote.

 Cato attempted to use the filibuster at least twice to frustrate the political objectives of Julius Caesar.
 The first incident occurred during the summer of 60 BCE, when Caesar was returning home from his propraetorship in Hispania Ulterior.
 Caesar, by virtue of his military victories over the raiders and bandits in Hispania, had been awarded a triumph by the Senate.
 Having recently turned forty, Caesar had also become eligible to stand for consul.
 This posed a dilemma.
 Roman generals honored with a triumph were not allowed to enter the city prior to the ceremony, but candidates for the consulship were required, by law, to appear in person at the Forum.
 The date of the election, which had already been set, made it impossible for Caesar to stand unless he crossed the pomerium and gave up the right to his triumph.
 Caesar petitioned the Senate to stand in absentia, but Cato employed a filibuster to block the proposal.
 Faced with a choice between a triumph and the consulship, Caesar chose the consulship and entered the city.

 Cato made use of the filibuster again in 59 BCE in response to a land reform bill sponsored by Caesar, who was then consul.
 When it was Cato's time to speak during the debate, he began one of his characteristically long-winded speeches.
 Caesar, who needed to pass the bill before his co-consul, Marcus Calpurnius Bibulus, took possession of the fasces at the end of the month, immediately recognized Cato's intent and ordered the lictors to jail him for the rest of the day.
 The move was unpopular with many senators and Caesar, realizing his mistake, soon ordered Cato's release.
 The day was wasted without the Senate ever getting to vote on a motion supporting the bill, but Caesar eventually circumvented Cato's opposition by taking the measure to the Tribal Assembly, where it passed.